davidgpop99/Manual_Testing_Project_For-OLX-.md/README.md

 )

 1.1.3 Exit criteria defined
-(Messages are delivered instantly to the other user Status updates ("Sent", "Delivered", "Read") reflect accurately Typing indicators display in real time
+(Messages are delivered instantly to the other user, Status updates ("Sent", "Delivered", "Read") reflect accurately, Typing indicators display in real time,
-Offline messages are received when the user reconnects.
-Messages can be searched by keyword and are highlighted or listed correctly.
-Chat history remains intact after logout and re-login.
-Blocked users cannot send messages; attempted messages are not delivered.
-Deleted chats are removed from the chat list and message history is wiped.
-Push notifications are sent and received as expected when a new message arrives.
+Offline messages are received when the user reconnects, Messages can be searched by keyword and are highlighted or listed correctly, Chat history remains intact after logout and re-login, Blocked users cannot send messages; attempted messages are not delivered, Deleted chats are removed from the chat list and message history is wiped, Push notifications are sent and received as expected when a new message arrives.
 )